markusbjorklund/fullstack/README.md

 This is my tasklist for the Full stack open 2020.
 This is part of Centrias "Road to Software Engineering".

+The course consist of a total of 10 parts.
+Part 1-8 needs to be completed before the deadline.
+Credits will be given for part 9-10.

 Deadline is <b>6.12.2020</b>.

 ### Part 0